rsalunga29/security-notes/Defensive Security/Endpoint Security/Core Windows Processes/Introduction.md

-Understanding what is normal behavior within a Windows operation system is important to help you identify malicious processes running on an endpoint.
+Understanding what is normal behavior within the Windows OS is important to help defenders identify malware and malicious processes running on an endpoint.

 Below is a summary of running processes that are considered normal behavior:
 - System